The Bulletin (Belgian magazine)

 The Bulletin is an English-language news magazine based in Brussels, Belgium.
 Founded in 1962 as a weekly magazine, it is the oldest media outlet in English in Belgium and remains one of the oldest English-language publications in Continental Europe.
 Today it claims a monthly online audience of 150,000 unique readers mostly from the large expatriate community of the European Union's capital.
 Publication became quarterly in 2012.

-Regular contributors in the past have included the author and one-time British Labour MP Dick Leonard, who wrote about Belgian politics, and John Palmer, formerly Europe Editor of The Guardian (London) and former Political Director of the European Policy Centre.
+Regular contributors in the past have included the author and one-time British Labour MP Dick Leonard, who wrote about Belgian politics, and John Palmer, formerly Europe Editor of The Guardian and former Political Director of the European Policy Centre.